workshopapps/pictureminer.api/README.md

 # Example 1

 Mine Images through csv files: A csv file as the implies means "Comma separated Values" a file that separates data with commas.
+Images can also be mined through various processes like images upload etc following a similar process.

 I will be Showing steps of mining Image Using the website